-The Headmaster will arrange a meeting with the 'whistle-blower' as soon as practicable to discuss the concern.
-The concern will be recorded in sufficient details to enable the matter to be thoroughly investigated.

-As a minimum, the Headmaster will record the name of the employee, indicating whether the individual wishes his or her identity to remain confidential, if possible and the nature of the concern.
-In some cases, it will not be possible to maintain confidentiality and the Headmaster should explain this to the employee.
+The Headteacher will arrange a meeting with the 'whistleblower' as soon as practicable to discuss their concern.
+They will record sufficient details to enable the matter to be thoroughly investigated.
+As a minimum the Headteacher will record the name of the employee but also indicate whether the individual wishes his or her identity to remain confidential, if possible and the nature of the concern.
+In some cases it will not be possible to maintain confidentiality and the Headteacher should explain this to the employee.
 In such instances the employee will have the choice of either withdrawing or agreeing to his/her identity becoming known to enable the concern to be effectively dealt with.